Jeffrey Epstein VI Foundation

-The Jeffrey Epstein VI Foundation was a private foundation established in 2000 by New York convicted sex offender and financier Jeffrey Epstein.
-Officially registered as J. Epstein VI Foundation, the "VI" stands for Virgin Islands, where the foundation was based and Epstein owned Little Saint James, a private island in the archipelago.
-The foundation's board included Cecile de Jongh, wife of the former governor of the United States Virgin Islands, John de Jongh.
+The Jeffrey Epstein VI Foundation was a private foundation established in 2000 by New York convicted sex offender and disgraced financier Jeffrey Epstein.
+The foundation sometimes went by the name Enhanced Education, but was officially registered as J. Epstein VI Foundation.
+The "VI" stood for Virgin Islands, as the foundation was based on the Epstein-owned Little Saint James within the archipelago.